jquense/react-big-calendar/examples/Intro.md

 import { Calendar, momentLocalizer } from 'react-big-calendar' import moment from 'moment'

-// Setup the localizer by providing the moment (or globalize) Object
+// Setup the localizer by providing the moment (or globalize, or Luxon) Object
 // to the correct localizer.
 const localizer = momentLocalizer(moment) // or globalizeLocalizer